jch254/starter-pack/README.md

 ## FAQ

 **Q: Can I use npm or yarn instead of pnpm?**
-A: pnpm is the supported package manager (declared via `packageManager` in `package.json` and resolved via Corepack). npm should work in a pinch, but only `pnpm-lock.yaml` is committed — switching managers means regenerating the lockfile.
+A: pnpm is the supported package manager (declared via `packageManager` in `package.json` and resolved via Corepack).
+CI installs with `pnpm install --frozen-lockfile`; switching managers means regenerating the lockfile and is not part of the supported workflow.

 **Q: Do I need Auth0 to try it?**
 A: You can run the app without environment variables; protected routes will simply not authenticate.